Skip to main content

 • The road width on Grover Avenue has been reduced to improve safety for pedestrians and cyclists.

 At the intersection of Grover Avenue and Fisher Road North, we have extended the kerb to create a single-lane entry and a single-lane exit for vehicles turning onto Fisher Road North.
-While having separate right- and left-turn lanes may be more convenient for drivers, it poses a greater safety risk for pedestrians and cyclists.
+While having separate right- and left-turn lanes may be more convenient for drivers, it poses a risk for pedestrians and cyclists.

 • What did we hear from local residents?